dschlenk/opennms-cookbook/README.md

 Note that this doesn't delete that file, it merely comments out the `reports=...` line(s) in the file.

 You can also change the default KSC graph by setting `node['snmp_graph']['default_ksc_graph']` to the name of a valid graph.

+Also note that releases that use backshift instead of displaying generated images (17+) won't be affected by these changes.

 #### etc/statsd-configuration.xml